Gateway sources¶

 For each matching listener, if the

-, it narrows the set of domain names from the *Route to the portion
+listener has a hostname, it narrows the set of domain names from the *Route to the portion

 the un-narrowed set of domain names.